jre247/k8s-test-1/README.md

 k8s-test
 ===

-This repo is used to demonstrate the memory required to run a small Java program in Kubernetes compared to the memory required to run the same image in Kubernetes.
+This repo is used to demonstrate the memory required to run a small Java program in Kubernetes compared to the memory required to run the same image directly in Docker.

 #### Run the image on Kubernetes: